Projects and Collaborations

 Partners: Aalto University; Moi University, Kenya; University of Tampere; University of Turku; University of the Western Cape in South Africa

-The AFFEN project focuses on promoting medical education and research in Africa.
+AFFIN project focuses on promoting medical education and research in Africa.
 The project’s emphasis is on maternal and childhood health and one of its long-term goals is to provide “train the trainers” online courses for teachers of medicine and nursing science in Namibia, Rwanda and Tanzania.
 It aims to achieve educational cooperation in maternity and child health care and establish reliable long-distance links to primary health care.
 The objective is to improve inter-professional education and practice, to use e-learning applications also in rural clinical settings, to promote community engagement in improving maternal and child health and to enable meaningful faculty development.

-AFFEN opens new opportunities for global education services, partnerships and networks.
+AFFIN opens new opportunities for global education services, partnerships and networks.
 The project strives to take global responsibility and promotes sustainable development through online educational developments as well as education and research in the field of maternal and child health.

 Partners: higher medical education institutions in Namibia, Rwanda and Tanzania; Lappeenranta-Lahti University of Technology; University of Tampere; University of Turku